 Discovery is often the longest phase of a brain injury case.
 Once it is completed, and any attempts to settle have fallen through, the final step is taking the case to trial.
 At your trial, both sides will get the chance to make their case and offer evidence.
 The jury will hear this evidence before making a ruling.

-When you hire an attorney, you can rely on their guidance through the entire timeline of a brain injury lawsuit.
-From the early stages of the investigation, until your case settles or goes to trial, your attorney will handle all aspects of your case and fight for a fair settlement on your behalf.
+When you hire an attorney, they will guide you through every stage of a brain injury lawsuit.
+From investigation to settlement or trial, your attorney will handle your case and fight for fair compensation.